Birds DesJardin

 DON'S BIRDS INTEGRATED INTO ARTWORK PROJECTS

-Crissy Field Center, John Stewart, Artist
+Crissy Field Center, San Francisco

-ELECTRONIC MEDIA
+DIGITAL MEDIA

 "Birds of the World" Lars Larsson, Erling Larsson, Goran Ekstrom